Shire of Strathbogie

+History

+The Shire of Strathbogie was formed in 1994 from the amalgamation of the vast bulk of the Shire of Euroa and Shire of Goulburn, most of the Shire of Violet Town, and parts of the Shire of McIvor and Rural City of Seymour.

 Council

 Current composition

-The council is composed of five wards and seven councillors, with two councillors per ward elected to represent each of the Seven Creeks and Lake Nagambie wards, and one councillor per remaining ward elected to represent each of the other wards.
+The council is composed of seven councillors.
+It is an unsubdivided council with no wards.
+Prior to 2024, the council had seven councillors with two councillors per ward elected to represent each of the Seven Creeks and Lake Nagambie wards, and one councillor per remaining ward elected to represent each of the other wards.

 Administration and governance

 The council meets in the council chambers at the council headquarters in the Euroa Municipal Offices, which is also the location of the council's administrative activities.
 It also provides customer services at both its administrative centre in Euroa, and its service centres in Nagambie and Violet Town.